TaskarCenterAtUW/TDEI-gateway/README.md

 ###### PROD

-Secrets are configured as an environment variables on the deployment server.
+Secrets are configured as environment variables on the deployment server.

 ###### Environment variable